ZerothAngel/ToHPluginUtils/README.md

     all or just one permission is required.

-*   Command arguments and switches are automatically parsed and passed as arguments.
+*   Command arguments and switches are automatically parsed and passed as method arguments.
 The library will automatically recognize certain parameter types such as CommandSender, Server, or your Plugin type.
 	Other types (annotated with @Option) receive values from the user.

 *   Not evident above, but the library will also automatically generate the 'usage' string for each command.
 For example:

-    /promote &lt;player> [track]
+        /promote <player> [track]

-    I decided to stick mainly with POSIX command-line conventions (all options must come before positional arguments).
+    I decided to stick mainly with POSIX command-line conventions (e.g. all options must come before positional arguments).
 The order of the method's parameters play a role in determining the expected order of the positional arguments.